 The University actively submits data to only two ranking systems, Quacquarelli Symonds (QS) and Times Higher Education (THE).
 Within these, there are a number of subsystems, such as regional rankings (BRICS), subject rankings and rankings of young universities.
 Aside from QS and THE, there are many other ranking systems that collect their own information, with the consequence that ranking results are released at certain times of the year on an almost weekly basis.
 These outcomes are tracked, compared with past results, and compared with the performance of our peer national institutions.
 Institutional data were submitted to both QS and THE, in line with their data definitions.
 UJ retained its rank in the 601-650 group in the QS World University Rankings (WUR), and similarly in the 601-800 group of the THE WUR.
-UJ was ranked 58th in the QS BRICS ranking, which is the highest rank attained by the institutions (which exclude universities older than 50 years).
+UJ was ranked 58th in the QS BRICS ranking, which is the highest rank attained by the institution since the inception of the BRICS rankings in 2013.
+UJ features well in rankings focusing on younger institutions (which exclude universities older than 50 years).
 In the QS Top 50 (& Next 100) Under 50 ranking, UJ is the fifth youngest ranked university and is ranked in the 91-100 group for this ranking system.
 The University also had its debut in the THE Young University Rankings in the 151-200 group in 2017.